kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 {{ feature-state for_k8s_version="1.11" state="stable" }}

-The lifecycle of the kubeadm CLI tool is decoupled from the the [Kubernetes Node Agent](/docs/reference/command-line-tools-reference/kubelet), which is a daemon that runs on each Kubernetes master or Node.
+The lifecycle of the kubeadm CLI tool is decoupled from the [Kubernetes Node Agent](/docs/reference/command-line-tools-reference/kubelet), which is a daemon that runs on each Kubernetes master or Node.
 The kubeadm CLI tool is executed by the user when Kubernetes is initialized or upgraded, whereas the kubelet is always running in the background.